menandmice/micetro_docs/guides/user-manual/cisco_meraki.rst

 Viewing Your Meraki Infrastructure
 ----------------------------------
 When you have added your Meraki environment to Micetro, your networks will appear on the **IPAM** page.
-Micetro retrieves DHCP data from all networks that have an MX appliance.
+Micetro retrieves subnets from all networks that have an MX appliance.

 .. image:: ../../images/ipam-grid-25.1.png
   :width: 100%